 The Symptom Management Group assists patients and families in providing comfort, relieving symptoms, and easing distress caused from disease and treatment.
 Learn more and meet the symptom management team >>

-Community Regional Cancer Care nurses have received advanced training in the care of patients with cancer.
+Community Cancer Center nurses have received advanced training in the care of patients with cancer.
 We employ more than 20 nurses who have received the OCN (Oncology Certified Nurse) certification.
 They have extensive knowledge about how to give you the treatment your doctor prescribed and they know the best method for administering your treatment.
 They also watch for side effects and changes in you, and teach you how to help care for yourself in the hospital, the clinic or at home.

 Nurse practitioner (NP)

 This is a registered nurse with advanced training, usually a master’s degree.
 You may see a nurse practitioner for physical exams, daily visits if you are an inpatient, certain procedures such as a bone marrow biopsy, or for education or discharge planning.